A shape map is a special kind of image in JReport. It contains a picture and certain areas that are bound with groups in a banded object.

 If you want to use an existing dataset in the current page report for the shape map, click the More Options button and then:

-4. In the Summary screen, add summaries to calculate data based on the specified group.
-To add a summary, select the group in the right box, then select a field in the Resources box and click Add button.
+.
 From the Aggregate Function drop-down list, select the function as required.
 Data in each group will then be calculated based on the added field using the specified function, and the summary result will be displayed accordingly on map areas the names of which match with values of the group-by field.

 The summaries created from the Summary screen will be added to the current catalog as static summaries.